 In the light of this uncertainty, market participants are careful to structure margin loans to minimise the risk of a borrower bankruptcy in the first instance.
 Lenders typically require a would-be borrower to create a new 'bankruptcy-remote' special purpose vehicle (SPV) to serve as the pledgor and borrower.
 This technique has the benefit of assuring the lender that the borrower has no legacy indebtedness or obligations that could be the impetus for a bankruptcy filing.
 Lenders also often demand certain separateness and limited purpose provisions in the loan documents and SPV's organisational documents.
-These provisions generally require the SPV to maintain a separate and distinct existence from any other entity (decreasing the likelihood that the SPV's bankruptcy will be consolidated with that of its parent or affiliates) and prevent the SPV from incurring other indebtedness or obligations and from engaging in any other activities (other than the borrowing and related pledge) that could result in the SPV having any other creditors that could file the SPV for bankruptcy.
+These provisions generally require the SPV to maintain a separate and distinct existence from any other entity (decreasing the likelihood that the SPV's bankruptcy will be consolidated with that of its parent or affiliates) and prevent the SPV from incurring other indebtedness or obligations and from engaging in any other creditors that could file the SPV for bankruptcy.
 It has also become standard for a lender to require that the SPV appoint an independent director to be an objective evaluator of fiduciary duties without any biases in favour of the parent, whose affirmative vote is required to, among other things, permit the SPV to file for bankruptcy.